omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 SignTool sign /n "SomeCompany Ltd" /t "https://timestamp.comodoca.com" /fd SHA256 "path\filename.exe"

 This stores the signature and timestamp on the EXE meta data.
-To check the signeture, use Windows Explorer, righ-click the file and select Properties
+To check the signature, use Windows Explorer, righ-click the file and select Properties.

-Sign app EXE, build the installer and sign the installee file.
+Sign app executable, build the installer and sign the installer EXE.
+Name the installer something like "setupMyApp-Ver11-Win32.exe"

 Place the signed installer on the company website, on a https URL ( must have a SSL certificate ).

-In MS Partners website, In the application page, add a package of type EXE.
+In MS Partners website, on the application page, add a package of type EXE.

 Set the installer URL.